Grab Your Sword and Shield — It’s Tax Scam Season

 - No, the IRS is probably not really calling you.
 Unless you made a huge mistake on your taxes, it’s highly unlikely that they’d be calling you, and it’s probably a scam.
 And if they say they work for the “Internal Revenue Service,” hang up fast.

-- Don’t believe the treats.
+- Don’t believe the threats.
 New Yorkers don’t scare easily, but even still, threats are the best way scammers get older citizens and immigrants.
 If someone threatens you with fines, jail, or deportation, hang up and call your accountant, or the branch of the government they claimed to be from to see if they’re legit.

 - Double-check anything suspicious.
 Like that shifty neighbor you just know is stealing your newspaper from your stoop, you can often catch a scam in the act if you keep an eagle-eye look out for it.
 Words like “Urgent” and “Immediate Action Needed” are often red flags.
 And if all else fails and the email looks real, find the real company online and call the number there and see if they really sent it.